-Foreign Employment – Special Assignee Relief Programme (SARP)
+Foreign Employment carried out in Ireland – Special Assignee Relief Programme (SARP)

 The Finance Act 2012 introduced a Special Assignee Relief Programme (SARP) to reduce the cost to foreign employers of assigning key individuals from abroad to take up positions in the Irish based operations of their organisation.
 The SARP provisions only apply where an individual’s relevant income exceeds €75,000 per tax year.

 Relevant income for the purposes of SARP is defined as the individual’s total income from that employment, excluding the following payments:

 - Reimbursement of expenses or the payment of travel and subsistence rates subject to Revenue limits,